dandelionphp/dandelion/README.md

 `docker run --rm -v $PWD:/home/dandelion dandelion:latest -c "$COMMAND"`

 When you choose Docker as preferred way, you will need to use a Git authentication flow that runs without user interaction.
-If that is not a viable option for you but you still want to use Docker you might configure your own Docker image using a keypair authentication flow.
+If that is not a viable option for you but you still want to use Docker, you can configure your own Docker image using a keypair authentication flow.

-In general this is only necessary for private repositories.
-If you use Dandelion in a public repository context you can use https.

 ### PHAR
 Download the latest release from the [Github](https://github.com/dandelionphp/dandelion/releases).